 Approval or denial of payment does not constitute medical advice and is neither intended to guide nor influence medical decision making.

-Policy Bulletins are developed by Jefferson Health Plans to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
+Policy Bulletins are developed by us to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 This Policy Bulletin may be updated and therefore is subject to change.

-Per DHS Medicaid and CHIP products: Any requests for services that do not meet criteria set in PARP will be evaluated on a case-by-case basis.
+For Health Partners Plans Medicaid and Health Partners Plans Chip products: Any requests for services that do not meet criteria set in PARP will be evaluated on a case-by-case basis.